bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 SJ-Platform supports `Apache Kafka <https://kafka.apache.org/documentation/>`_ as a standard providing a common interface for the integration of many applications.

-Using TCP as an input source a custom protocol can be applied for receiving events, deduplicating them and putting into the processing pipeline.

-But in case of using TCP as a source, there arises a need in an input module to transform the input data into a stream to bring them to processing.
-At the project `repository <https://github.com/bwsw/sj-platform/tree/develop>`_ two input modules are available for users - a CSV input module and a Regex input module - that transform data flow of CSV/regex type to message format acceptable for T-streams.
+In case of using TCP as a source, there arises a need in an input module to transform the input data into a stream and transfer them for further processing.
+At the project `repository <https://github.com/bwsw/sj-platform/tree/develop>`_ two input modules are available for users - a CSV input module and a Regex input module - that transform text data into a message format acceptable for T-streams.

 Within the platform, the data are transported to and from modules via *transactional streams* or T-streams.
 It is a message broker and a Scala library native to SJ-Platform and designed primarily for exactly-once processing (so it includes a transactional Producer, a Consumer and a Subscriber).
 More information on T-streams can be found at the `project site <http://t-streams.com/>`_.
 Some general information on T-streams you can find below.